Home > Apparel > Base Layer

 Sustainability

-Incorporating textiles that are created from recycled materials such as old plastics is one way that companies like Patagonia reduce waste and demand for petroleum-based products.
-Some materials are partially or fully recycled, like the recycled polyester in the Patagonia Capilene line.
+Using textiles sourced from recycled materials, such as old plastics, is one way that companies reduce waste and demand for petroleum-based products.
+Materials can be partially or fully recycled, like the recycled polyester in the Patagonia Capilene line.

-Sustainability extends to wool, a major component of most base layers on this list.
-Smartwool argues that wool is an inherently responsible choice: it’s not plastic, and it breaks down in water and soil.
+Smartwool argues that wool is an inherently responsible choice: It’s not plastic, and it breaks down in water and soil.
 The brand’s wool is ZQ-certified by a New Zealand-based group that sets standards for animal welfare, social responsibility, and environmental sustainability.
 You’ll see this wool in the Smartwool Women’s Classic Thermal Merino Base Layer Crew and Bottom, as well as all of the brand’s base layer offerings.

 Our favorite women’s base layers run from $40 to $229.
 That includes options for the budget-conscious shopper and the athlete wanting to splurge on a technical textile.

-Even higher price points include the Kari Traa Rose Half Zip Baselayer Top for $120 (the Kari Traa Rose High Waisted Baselayer Pants are labeled at $110), and the Kora Yushu Yak Wool Base Layer LS Crew for $150, all of which are woven with high-quality wool from yak and merino sheep.
+But those tad higher price points include the Kari Traa Rose Half Zip Baselayer Top for $120 (the Kari Traa Rose High Waisted Baselayer Pants are labeled at $110), which is woven with high-quality wool from merino sheep, has an articulated cut and the patterns are stylish.
+They look beautiful.
 The Black Diamond Women’s Solution 150 Merino Baselayer Crew is available at $135 a pop.
-The First Lite Kiln Hoody is $130, while the sister piece, the First Lite Kiln Long Janes, is lower at $95, for a good balance.
+The First Lite Kiln Hoody is $130, while the sister piece, the First Lite Kiln Long Janes, is lower at $95 for a good balance.

 man and woman gearing up for the snow